Laws and Regulations

 The EU Strategy for Sustainable and Circular Textiles describes the EU's regulatory plan on how to transform the Textile Industry to have less harmful impacts on the environment and climate.
 Download your free copy of the Cheatsheet to the EU Sustainable Textile Strategy and its regulations.

-What is the EU Sustainable Textiles?
+What is the EU Textiles strategy?

 The EU Strategy for Sustainable and Circular Textiles was elaborated in line with the EU Green Deal’s ambition to transition to a more sustainable and resource efficient European economy.
 Indeed, due to its tremendous environmental impact, textile is identified by the EU Circular Economy Action Plan and the EU Industrial Strategy as a priority sector to undergo a sustainable transition.